Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors: Introduction

-The structure of the paper is outlined as follows: Section II presents the GLT, emphasizing its limitations and the need to make corrections through a process that highlights the crucial idea of dimensionality and the system's intrinsic parameters in the manifestation and analysis of transitions.
-This work will serve as a valuable resource for understanding the random behavior of the SHJ, particularly in the context of strong fluctuation corrections of the GLT.
-It enables us to develop a dimensional phenomenology of critical behavior.
-In section III, alternative exact expressions of the specific heat, containing more information, are derived.
-The model's results improve simulation variations of the SHJ and accurately predict specific physical constraints.
-In section IV, we compare the results of the calculations with the experimental data of Iron-, Yttrium-, and bismuth-based superconductors, as well as $\beta$-pyrochlore oxides $KOs_2O_6$.
-Finally, in section V, we give a conclusion.
+The structure of this paper is as follows.
+Section II introduces the GLT, discusses its limitations, and highlights the necessity for corrections by emphasizing the significance of dimensionality and intrinsic system parameters in transition analysis.
+Section III establishes a foundation for understanding the random behavior of the SHJ, particularly in relation to strong fluctuation corrections to the GLT, and supports the development of a dimensional phenomenology of critical behavior.
+This study serves as a resource for deriving alternative exact expressions for the specific heat that yield enhanced insights.
+The model's results improve simulation accuracy for the SHJ and enable precise prediction of specific physical constraints.
+Section IV compares the theoretical calculations with experimental data for yttrium- and bismuth-based superconductors, as well as in zero-dimensional superconductors.
+Finally, Section V presents the conclusion.